Pupil Premium: school support funding

 So that your child’s school can claim the Pupil Premium, you will need to inform the school that your child is adopted and provide supporting evidence, for example a photocopy of the adoption order.

 You will need to inform them before the school completes the census.
-Spring census deadline is January 21 2016.
-This will then trigger the payment of the Pupil Premium to the school for the next financial year.
+The Spring census deadline is in January each year.
+This will then trigger the payment of the Pupil Premium to the school for the next financial year starting in April.

 More information for adopters